The Non-cutoff Boltzmann Equation in Bounded Domains: L infty estimate for inflow boundary

 \section{\texorpdfstring{$L^\infty$}{L infty} estimate for inflow boundary}

-In this section, we will deduce the $L^\infty_{x,v}$ estimate of the Boltzmann equation, which is the crucial estimate for the non-cutoff Boltzmann equation in a domain $\Omega$ with boundary.
-Denote the level sets $f^{(l)}_{K,+}$ as in \eqref{flK}.
-Let $T>0$, $\vpi\ge 0$, and fix $l\ge \ga+10$.
-We begin with splitting the linearized mollified equation:
+In this Section, we will deduce the $L^\infty_{x,v}$ estimate of the Boltzmann equation, which is the crucial estimate for the non-cutoff Boltzmann equation in a domain $\Omega$ with boundary.
+Unless otherwise stated, the underlying time norm in this Section is always within $[T_1,T_2]$.